 The University operates an Employer Justified Retirement Age (EJRA) for all academic posts and some academic-related posts.
-From 1 October 2017, the University has adopted an EJRA of 30 September before the 69th birthday for all academic and academic-related staff in posts at grade 8 and above.
+The University has adopted an EJRA of 30 September before the 69th birthday for all academic and academic-related staff in posts at grade 8 and above.
 The justification for this is explained at: www.admin.ox.ac.uk/personnel/end/retirement/acrelretire8+/.